Recreating the Country

 Chapters 11 & 12.).

-When the island planting is established, the exotic weeds growing around the fringes of the island are your next frontier to conquer.
-The techniques discussed under ‘Nutrient Stripping’ can be used to expand the island planting:
+When the island planting is established, the exotic weeds growing around the fringes of the island are your next frontier.
+The techniques discussed under ‘Nutrient Stripping’ can be used to expand the initial planting:

 • Reverse fertilisation.